-Around 100 years ago, traveling from Europe to New York would take six months by sea, and you were fortunate to make it safely and in good health.
+Around 100 years ago, traveling from Europe to New York would take six months by sea, and that’s if you were fortunate enough to make it safely and in good health.

 Today, that eight-hour flight seems like it takes forever, and if there is a delay, everyone nags and complains because of the delay!
 What normally took six months now takes eight hours, and yet a small delay causes chaos to erupt.

 Here’s how I see it, and one way to look at it.